MIT-Emerging-Talent/ET6-foundations-group-31/collaboration/learning_goals.md

 these team members.
 To share something we know and learn from each other to reach our goals.

-Myint Myat(Charm): Ba a Team player and Become accustomed to writing code in production and be well prepared for the projects/jobs.
+Myint Myat(Charm): wants to be accustomed to writing code in production and being well-prepared for the projects/jobs.